Sandwich masking with the DearPacker Black Tea & Black Rose Mask

 DearPacker Black Tea & Black Rose Mask

 For the most part this mask does deliver on its claims of hydrating and soothing your skin.
 But to really see results, I definitely recommend layering a lotion/toner mask on top.
-If you're looking for a hydrating and nourishing gel mask to try out, this is a good option to consider.
-But if you know you're sensitive towards fragrance and/or fragrant oils, patch test first to make sure!
+If you're looking for a hydrating and nourishing gel mask to try out, this is a decent option to consider, but don't expect to be blown away.
+If you know you're sensitive towards fragrance and/or fragrant oils, patch test first to make sure!